Well Child Visits

 Still have questions?

 It is completely normal to still have questions about the shots your child will receive.
-Here the CDC answers 19 of the most frequently asked questions about vaccinations.
+The CDC can provide you with answers to common questions about vaccinations.

 Finding a Pediatrician